namjaejeon/ksmbd-tools/README.md

 # `--password' can be used to give the password instead of prompting
 sudo ksmbd.adduser --update-user=MyUser --password=MyNewPassword

-# authenticating with the new password will *not* work unless ksmbd is restarted
-sudo mount -o user=MyUser,pass=MyNewPassword //127.0.0.1/MyShare /mnt

 # delete a user from the default user database
 sudo ksmbd.adduser --del-user=MyUser

-# authenticating as the deleted user *will* work until ksmbd is restarted
-sudo mount -o user=MyUser //127.0.0.1/MyShare /mnt
-sudo umount /mnt
+# utilities notify ksmbd of changes by sending SIGHUP to the manager process

-# this need to restart when updating and deleting users applies to shares as well
+# you can do this manually as well
-# however, adding new users and shares does *not* require a restart
+sudo kill -HUP $(cat /tmp/ksmbd.lock)

+# toggle debug printing of the `all' component
+sudo ksmbd.control --debug=all

+# some config file changes require restarting ksmbd
 # restarting ksmbd means you run `ksmbd.mountd' again after you shut it down

-# toggle printing of the `all' debug component
-sudo ksmbd.control --debug=all

 # shutdown the user and kernel mode daemons
 sudo ksmbd.control --shutdown